Koki-Chance/BombHackQuiz/README.md

 BombHackQuiz is a quiz app where users answer the quiz which's answer is the pass code to stop the bomb explosion.
 This app is written in flutter framework.

 # Usages of "BombHackQuiz"
-2 main ways of use is expected.
+2 main ways of use are expected.

 First, just play it.
-If you change the parameter, quiz can be diverse so that users never get bored with simple repetetive questions.
+If you change the parameter, quizzes can be diverse so that users never get bored with simple repetetive questions.

 Second, use the app as a teaching material.
 This app is a perfect application for learning material for flutter beginner because of its simplicity.